tristan-sebens/metl/README.md

 ## **Use case 2: Extract data to `.csv` files**

-The `TagProcessor` can also output the data as three `.csv` files written to disk.
+The `Pipe` can also output the data as three `.csv` files written to disk.
 To do this, we call `process_to_csv`, and specify a directory into which the files should be written:
 ```

 csv_directory = here::here() # Specify the directory into which the csv files should be written